 A versatile NBA journeyman whose defensive hustle and athleticism made him a valuable piece for multiple playoff teams.

-Maurice 'Moe' Harkless emerged from New York City's basketball crucible, making an immediate splash in his single season at St. John's University.
-His length and defensive potential caught the eye of the Philadelphia 76ers, who drafted him 15th overall in 2012, though he was quickly traded to the Orlando Magic.
-In Orlando, he evolved from a raw prospect into a starting-caliber wing, known for his ability to guard multiple positions and finish explosively in transition.
-His career path became that of a sought-after role player, contributing to competitive teams like the Portland Trail Blazers, where his defensive versatility was key during several deep playoff runs, and later the Los Angeles Clippers and Miami Heat.
-Beyond the NBA, Harkless embraced his Puerto Rican heritage, representing the island's national team in international competitions, adding another layer to his professional identity.
+Maurice 'Moe' Harkless was drafted 15th overall by the Philadelphia 76ers in 2012 out of St. John's University, then traded to the Orlando Magic.
+In Orlando, he evolved from a raw prospect into a starting-caliber wing, guarding multiple positions and finishing explosively in transition.
+His career path became that of a sought-after role player, contributing to deep playoff runs with the Portland Trail Blazers and later the Los Angeles Clippers and Miami Heat.
+Beyond the NBA, Harkless embraced his Puerto Rican heritage, representing the island's national team in international competitions.

 1981–1996